ivank/ddecryptor/README.md

 Turns out, if you have physical access to the hardware, there is not much that can stop you.
 Once in the admin interface <http://192.168.0.1> you can just download the backup, and extract the password from there.

-It appears as though it an "encrypted" file.
+It appears as though it is an "encrypted" file.
 But its all security by obscurity.
 After [reading up a little bit on it in stack overflow](https://superuser.com/questions/1543100/cant-open-this-config-xml-file-which-is-from-my-router) I found out that its just a zip with 32 bytes of metadata appended to the top.

 > Be careful with `RouterPassView` - the distributions I've managed to find were mostly viruses.